TyberiusPrime/anysnake2/README.md

  * `version` - output anysnake2 version
  * `run --` - run arbitrary commands (without pre/post wrappers).
 Everything after -- is passed on to the container

+# Why containers?

+Because our use case profits from the mount namespace isolation, and we want to create images to run on HPC (high performance computing) clusters.

+You can always use `anysnake2 develop` to run outside of a container.

 # Singularity won't run